nikchalakkal/nikchalakkal.github.io/index.md

 ### That's... somewhat interesting, I guess.
 But why Analytics?
 What's your background?

 I'm a business manager with 9 years of post MBA experience in **_Supply Chain Management_**.
-I have done *Supply Chain Consulting*, and also have experience in *Supply Chain Planning, Strategy & Operations Management* in the Retail industry (both Brick & Mortar and Online Retail).
-Apart from Retail industry, I have also worked on projects in FMCG, Beverages, Pharma, Auto Spare Parts, Commodities and 3PL industries as a Consultant.
-These projects involved Process Design, Service Recovery Management, Warehouse Strategy and Design, KPI Definition, Inventory Planning and many more.
+I have done **_Supply Chain Consulting_**, and also have experience in **_Planning, Strategy & Operations Management_** in the Retail industry (both Brick & Mortar and Online Retail).

+Apart from the Retail industry, I have also worked on projects in FMCG, Beverages, Pharma, Auto Spare Parts, Commodities and 3PL industries as a Consultant.
+These projects involved Process Design, Service Recovery Management, Warehouse Strategy and Design, KPI Definition, Inventory Planning and other aspects of SCM.

 ### That's a lot!
 Where all have you worked?